 SHAKEN has been defined as a framework that utilizes protocols defined in the IETF Secure Telephone Identity Revisited (STIR) Working Group that work together in an end-to-end architecture to provide traceability of calls to the originating service provider (OSP), via a digital signature tied to a certificate identifying the OSP, and to allow the OSP to indicate whether or not a calling telephone number (calling TN) is valid.

-It is recognized that there are conditions where the OSP cannot fully attest that there is a known authenticated customer and/or that the customer associated with the calling TN is valid.
+It is recognized that there are conditions where the OSP lacks a direct mechanism to fully attest that there is a known authenticated customer and/or that the customer associated with the calling TN is valid.
 This Technical Report provides use cases where there is a “knowledge gap” between the information the OSP can determine locally and the information it needs from outside parties or through additional methods to provide “full attestation” marking (attestation level “A”).
-In addition, Annex A identifies approaches on how each makes it authoritative or sufficiently trustworthy, and how it is securely conveyed in order to enable the OSP to provide full Attestation.
+In addition, Annex A identifies approaches on how each method makes it authoritative or sufficiently trustworthy, and how it is securely conveyed in order to enable the OSP to provide full Attestation.

 The three approaches in Annex A provide different solution alternatives to close the “Attestation Gap” by enabling the OSP to fully attest that the caller ID is valid.
 The three approaches are 1) Delegated Certificates, 2) EV Certificates with TN Letter of Authorization (LOA) and 3) Central Database.
 Within the Delegated Certificate approach there are various solution sub-options that differ based on who authorizes the Enterprise to obtain a certificate and who issues the certificate.